mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 </table>
 </div>

 These tables collectively represent one particular version of the TF-IDF transformation.
 Of course, TF-IDF is generally calculated for all terms in all of the documents in your corpus so that you can see which terms in each document have the highest TF-IDF scores.
-To get a better sense of the what your output might look like after executing such an operation, download and open the full Excel file for Bly's obituary.
+To get a better sense of the what your output might look like after executing such an operation, download and open the full Excel file for Bly's obituary by visiting https://github.com/mjlavin80/tf-idf-programming-historian/blob/master/bly_tfidf_all.xlsx.

 ### How to Run it in Python 3

 In this section of the lesson, I will walk through the steps I followed to calculate TF-IDF scores for all terms in all documents in the lesson's obituary corpus.
 If you would like to follow along, you can download the lesson files and run a Jupyter Notebook from the inside the lesson folder.
 As with any programming language, there's more than one way to do each of these steps.
 However, the methods I've chosen all attempt to model one of two things: (1) How to break a humanities computing problem down into the smallest possible chunk and (2) how problems are often approached in Python.
 There's no law that says you can't write java-ish code in Python, but many people use Python specifically because it makes some things easier than others.
+I try to make my motives as overt as possible.

 My first block of code is designed to retrieve all the filenames for '.txt' files in the 'txt' folder.
 The following lines of code import the ```os``` library and use the ```os.walk()``` method from Python's to generate a list of all the files in the 'txt' folder that end with '.txt'. ```os.walk()``` returns the root directory of a folder, a list of all subfolders, and a list of all files in the directory, including all files in its subdirectories.